northeastern-rc/rc-public-documentation/docs/source/classroom/cps_ood.md

 1. For more control of the session, modify **Time** for the session time (in hours), **Memory** to get more memory in GB, and the **Working Directory** where JupyterLab will launch.

     ::::{note}
     If **Working Directory** is left blank, the session will launch in the main class folder (in this example `/courses/ALY6080.202335/data`).
-Alternatively, start the session directly from your personal working directory by entering: `/courses/ALY6080.202335/students/[username]`, where `[username]` is your username on Discovery.
+Alternatively, start the session directly from your personal working directory by entering: `/courses/ALY6080.202335/students/[username]`, where `[username]` is your Northeastern username.
 The instructions below assume the field is left blank.
     :::{code}
     courses/
     └── ALY6080.202335